TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 10/Ecclesiastes 10.17.md

 ---

-Happy art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
+Happy are you, land, when your king is the son of nobles, and your princes eat in due season, for strength, and not for drunkenness!